 What is a Children’s Aid Society?

 Children’s Aid Societies help to protect infants, children and youth who are experiencing abuse or are at risk of experiencing abuse, physically, sexually, emotionally or through neglect or abandonment.
 Children’s Aid Societies ensure that children and families are connected to the services they need in order to remain safe and thriving.
 They do this by working with community service providers and in some cases provide supportive services themselves.
 In 97% of investigations done by CAS, the child or children remain in the home and receive supportive services.
 In Ontario, Children’s Aid Societies have the exclusive legal responsibility to provide child protection services 365 days a year, 24 hours a day.
-The activities and purpose of a Children’s Aid Society are set out in the Child and Family Services Act.
+The activities and purpose of a Children’s Aid Society are set out in the Child, Youth and Family Services Act.
 Read more about Ontario’s Children’s Aid Societies.

 What is child abuse?

 “Child abuse” includes physical, emotional and sexual abuse and/or neglect.
 It also addresses a pattern of abuse and risks of harm.
 Read more about types and signs of abuse here.